yoriiis/tumblr-builder/docs/README.md

 ---
 home: true
-heroText: Tumblr Builder
+heroText: TumblrBuilder
-tagline: Javascript library to build custom Tumblr
+tagline: Javascript library to build custom Tumblr from API
 actionText: Get Started →
 actionLink: /guide/
 features:
 - title: Default and custom theme
-  details: All pages and post types have a minimalist default theme with popular fields and can individually be overrides
+  details: All pages and article types have a minimalist and functionnal default theme with popular fields and can individually be overrides
 - title: Extra features
-  details: Native infinite scroll on the homepage, list of all tags (cloud tags),related posts and cache browser for better performance
+  details: Home and tagged page have a native infinite scroll, get the list of all hashtags used by your articles, get related posts and use browser cache to increase load performance
-- title: Out of the box capabilities
+- title: Inside or outside of Tumblr
-  details: Tumblr can works inside Tumblr ecosystem and out of the box thanks to the API
+  details: TumblrBuilder can works inside Tumblr blog and outside in your personal website, thanks to the API
 footer: MIT Licensed | Copyright © 2020 Yoriiis
 ---